tornadoweb/tornado/docs/guide/security.rst

 equivalent to Tornado's ``xsrf_cookies`` feature, so that feature is now deprecated.

+You may wish to continue using ``xsrf_cookies`` in some situations:

+* If your application may perform side effects in response to HTTP GET requests, but cannot use ``samesite="strict"``.
+* If your authentication is based on something other than cookies, such as TLS certificates or network addresses.

 If you have an application that uses Tornado's ``xsrf_cookies`` feature and you want to migrate to the ``samesite`` cookie attribute, follow these
 steps: